gardart/ansible-freeipa-lab/README.md

 | jon | ad.test | Administrator | J0nP4ssw0rd |

 ## Prerequirements
-There are two Vagrant files to setup this LAB, one for Active Directory domain and another for FreeIPA domain.
+This LAB is built with Ansible, Vagrant and Virtualbox.
+There are Vagrant files inside the provisioning directory.
 To use the vagrant files, you will need to have done the following:

   1. Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)